awsdocs/aws-mobile-developer-guide/doc_source/how-to-machine-learning.rst

     :description:
         Learn how to integrate data storage offered by Amazon Lex to your mobile app.

-This section provides information on the steps for achieving specific tasks for integrating your Amazon Machine Learning into your Android and iOS apps.
+This section provides procedures for integrating Amazon Machine Learning into your Android and iOS apps.

 .. toctree::
    :titlesonly: